Akhmed-M/InstaDM-bot/README.md

 - Open the files in a text editor
 - Enter your login information inside the "myInfo.py" file
 - Run the file "Send_DM.py"

-The file needs to be running 24/7
-Do not shutdown your device
+The file needs to be running 24/7, so do not shutdown your device.

 If you have a laptop:
 - Go to Control Panel > Hardware and Sound > Power Options > System Settings
 - Change what closing the lid does, set it to "Do nothing"